eclipse-velocitas/cli/docs/features/PROJECT-CACHE.md

 print("myKey=myValue >> VELOCITAS_CACHE")
 ```

-#### array support
+#### String array support
-The cache write supports array values as well.
+The cache write supports string array values as well.
 The elements need to be double quoted and comma separated.

 Examples: